meooow25/samsort/HOWTO.md

 [(1,2),(6,4),(5,4)]
 ```

-And we can see [in benchmarks](https://github.com/meooow25/samsort/tree/master/compare#4-sort-105-int-int-ints-unboxed)
-that sorting by index is indeed more efficient than sorting directly, for
-elements of type `(Int, Int, Int)` and sort implementations which support both.

 ## Sorting unboxed arrays of small elements

 So sorting by index is more beneficial the larger the element is, but what
 about small elements?
 Perhaps we need to sort an unboxed array of `Word8`s, or
 `Float`s?

-Our options as seen above are
+Our options as seen above are:

-* Convert to a boxed array and sort.
-Lots of avoidable allocations and slow
+* Convert to a boxed array and sort
-  comparisons.
-* Sort by index.
-Better, but has avoidable allocations in the form of the
+* Sort by index

-  index array.
+While neither option is ideal, the second option is better.
+The most efficient

-Neither are ideal.
-The most efficient way to sort small elements is to sort the
+way to sort small elements is to sort the array of such elements directly.
-array of such elements directly.
-Unfortunately, this library cannot be used to
+Unfortunately, this library cannot be used to do this because there are only two
-do this because there are only two functions, one to sort boxed values, and one
-to sort `Int`s.
-If we must use this library, sorting by index is the method of
+functions, one to sort boxed values, and one to sort `Int`s.
+However, sorting by
-choice.
-It is not ideal, but it will not be slow either.
+index will be close to as fast as sorting directly.

 The [`primitive-sort`](https://hackage.haskell.org/package/primitive-sort)
-library may also be a good choice for this task.
+library may also be a good fit for this task.
 It can sort such small elements
-efficiently, though it has some drawbacks (not adaptive, cannot sort a slice,
+directly and efficiently, though it has some drawbacks (not adaptive, cannot
-cannot sort using a comparison function, more dependencies).
+sort a slice, cannot sort using a comparison function, more dependencies).

 [`vector-algorithms`](https://hackage.haskell.org/package/vector-algorithms)
-is also able to sort small elements, however it turns out to be
+is also able to sort small elements directly, however it turns out to be
 [slower in practice](https://github.com/meooow25/samsort/tree/master/compare#5-sort-105-word8s-unboxed).